Skip to product information

 • As a Blend Ingredient: Combine with other suitable botanicals to create bright, tangy herbal tea blends.

-• As a Hair or Skin Rinse: Prepare an infusion, allow it to cool fully, then use in a simple external rinse routine.
+• As a Hair Or Skin Rinse: Prepare an infusion, allow it to cool fully, then use in a simple external rinse routine.

 • As a Mask Ingredient: Add infused hibiscus liquid to suitable DIY mask recipes.